temporalio/documentation/docs/concepts/what-is-the-temporal-web-ui.md

 #### History

 This is a view of the [Events](/concepts/what-is-an-event) and Event fields that make up the Workflow Execution.
-There are approximately [40 different Events](/references/events) that could appear in a Workflow Execution's Event History.
+Approximately [40 different Events](/references/events) can appear in a Workflow Execution's Event History.
 The top of the page lists the following execution metadata:

 - [Workflow Type](/concepts/what-is-a-workflow-type)